How to Explore Amalfi Coast

 The attractiveness of southern Italy’s Amalfi Coast has inspired artists, writers, and such illustrious musicians as Richard Wagner, and is celebrated.
 And it’s little wonder why: Here, lively, hamlet-strewn cliffs jut into the ocean.
 During the summertime, notes of lemon hang in the air and festivals enliven hamlets along the drive from the Bay of Naples to the Gulf of Salerno, making it the perfect time to travel and sail to the Amalfi Coast.

 The allure of the Amalfi Coast’s natural beauty has been drawing people to the region long before it had a name.
-Idyllic weather and its sensational allure enticed ancient Roman aristocrats to build their villas there, a real estate trend that, overtime, never faded.
+Idyllic weather and its sensational allure enticed ancient Roman aristocrats to build their villas there, a real estate trend that, over time, never faded.
 Its fragile cultural landscape— vineyards, gardens, churches and towns — are broken up into thirteen distinct municipalities, and were listed as UNESCO World Heritage sites in 1997.
 Positano, Amalfi, and Ravello are the area’s top destinations, bringing thousands of jetsetters each year.

 The best time to search the Amalfi Coast is between May and October.
 As each town is swarming with tourists, June, July, and August can be challenging.
 You’ll have find open tables at restaurants or a difficult time attempting to reserve a resort on the fly.
-The influx of people during these months may also lead to regular logjams on the narrow costal highways.
+The influx of people during these months may also lead to regular logjams on the narrow coastal highways.

 However you arrive to the Amalfi Coast, the journey is always panoramic.
 Depending on the time of year, it’s potential to take fast ferries like Alilauro from Napoli to the principal port of Amalfi.
 The two-to-three-hour journeys are indirect, before reaching Amalfi’s port, and several make stops in destinations like Sorrento or Capri.

 Their Freccia Rossa trains from Napoli Centrale to Sorrento are productive and the most direct.
 As many businesses like Sitabus depart regularly from the city’s stations once in Sorrento, catch a bus to your destination.
 Those traveling from Rome or Naples can opt for one of the new efficient shuttle sharing systems like Positano Shuttle.
-It leaves in Positano right from both international airports and deposits travelers.
+It leaves in Positano right from both international airports and deposits travellers.

 How to reach Amalfi Coast by Car: